Bear Shooters: Production notes

 Bear Shooters is a remake of the 1924 silent entry It's a Bear.
 Allen Hoskins appeared in both films.

 Bear Shooters is one of four sound Our Gang shorts that fell into the public domain after the copyright lapsed in the 1960s (the other three being School's Out, Our Gang Follies of 1938 and Waldo's Last Stand).
 As such, these films frequently appear on inexpensive video and/or DVD compilations.

+The scenes of the Gang getting ready for the camping trip were filmed in the alley just south of Woodbine Street between Motor Avenue and Mentone Avenue in the Palms neighborhood of Los Angeles.